lcsnigeria/lcs_calendar/README.md

-Here's the updated README based on the latest code and functionality of `lcsCalendar`:

----

 # lcsCalendar Library Documentation

 `lcsCalendar` is a versatile, dynamic calendar library designed for ease of use in web projects, with flexible display options and customizable features.
 The library supports dates ranging from 100 years in the past to 10 years in the future, making it ideal for both display and date selection.